openenergymonitor/emontx4/docs/configuration.md

 ## Default configuration

-The emonTx4 comes configured as standard with the following default configuration:
+The emonTx4 comes as standard with the following default configuration:

 - **emonVs:** (Vcal: 807.86)
 - **CT 1:** 100A 0.333V (Ical: 300.3, Ilead: 3.2)